First systematic review of spatial finance highlights potential of satellite data and A.I. for greening finance

 Dr Ben Caldecott, Director of CGFI and Director of the Oxford Sustainable Finance Programme, said, "These new asset-level databases will allow detailed geospatial analysis of these sectors, helping to understand their exposure to climate-related risks and whether companies have credible net zero transition plans.
 This will lead to more targeted, proactive, and impactful engagements from financial institutions, governments, and NGOs with companies in these sectors."

-The report, State and Trends of Spatial Finance 2021, explores how spatial finance technologies are being applied today in areas such as insurance, supply chain monitoring, and climate risk management.
+The report, State and Trends of Spatial Finance 2021, pdf, explores how spatial finance technologies are being applied today in areas such as insurance, supply chain monitoring, and climate risk management.

 Dr Sam Adlen, Chief Strategy Officer of the Satellite Applications Catapult, said, "The report finds significant potential for the application of spatial finance to scale up in the coming years, with many new applications having only been recently developed.
 We predict its use by financial firms in areas such as stress testing, liability risk assessments, and portfolio management.
 It has been great to see the recent acceleration in the level of entrepreneurship, innovation and commercialisation in spatial finance in the last couple of years."